 What is a Band Saw Used for

 A band saw is a versatile and powerful tool used for cutting irregular shapes in wood, plastic, or metal.
 It can make curved cuts, straight crosscuts, and rip cuts with ease.
-Band saws are also great for resawing lumber into thinner boards as well as making veneer out of logs.
+Band saws are also great for resawing lumber into thinner boards, as well as making veneer out of logs.

 With the right blade and adjustment settings, they can even be used to cut glass or tile!